rafael-minuesa/displaypostsrestapi/README.md

 # displaypostsrestapi
-Display Posts using REST API
+WordPress plugin to display WP Posts from an external website using the REST API For this Project I communicated to the REST API endpoint at the ProtonMail Blog at: https://protonmail.com/blog/

 **The Process**